 Some manufacturers have tried to make the helmets cooler, but generally, some protection has to be sacrificed in some way.
-See ‘the best ventilated full-face helmets‘ for reviews on the top 5 most ventilated helmets on the market at the moment.
+Check out this post for the best ventilated full-face helmets on the market at the moment.

 - A full-face limits visibility

-The visor is longer (and often fixed in place), and coverage around the side of the face means that being able to see around you becomes more challenging.
+The visor is longer and often fixed in place.
+And the more important reason the coverage around the side of the face, making it hard to see what is around you.

 This is more of a problem on two-way tracks where you have to be very alert for riders coming at you in the opposite direction.
 Not only is your vision hindered, but the helmet also covers your ears!

 When is a full-face necessary?